Quantum superfield supersymmetry: Feynman supergraphs

 \section{Feynman supergraphs}

+Now, after we have introduced the generating functional (\ref{GF2}), we can start with formulation of the superfield Feynman diagram technique, or supergraph technique.
+It can be introduced as follows.

-It is easy to see that the Green functions (\ref{2point}), the generating functional (\ref{GF2}) and the vacuum expectations (\ref{vacexp}) lead to the known supergraph technique.
-Really, any $<\phi\bar{\phi}>$-propagator corresponds to $(\Box-m^2)^{-1}$, at a chiral vertex each propagator is associated with $-\frac{1}{4}\bar{D}^2$, and at an antichiral one -- with $-\frac{1}{4}D^2$.
-However, each chiral (antichiral) vertex corresponds to integration over $d^6 z$ ($d^6\bar{z}$).
-However, since we deal with $\delta^8(z_1-z_2)$, for sake of unity it is more convenient to represent all contributions in the form of integrals over $d^8 z$ via the rule $d^6 z (-\frac{1}{4})\bar{D}^2 F =\int d^8 z F$.
-As a result, $\int d^6 z\Phi^n$-vertex is associated with $n-1$ $(-\frac{1}{4}\bar{D}^2)$ factors, and $\int d^6\bar{z}\bar{\Phi}^m$-vertex -- with $m-1$ $(-\frac{1}{4}D^2)$-factors -- of course, in the case when all superfields are contracted into propagators.
-And the vertex $d^8 z \Phi^m \bar{\Phi}^n$ in the same case -- with $m$ factors and $n$ $(-\frac{1}{4}D^2)$ factors.
+One can easily read off from (\ref{2point}) that any $<\phi\bar{\phi}>$-propagator corresponds to $(\Box-m^2)^{-1}$, at a chiral vertex each propagator is associated with the factor $(-\frac{1}{4}\bar{D}^2)$, and at an antichiral one -- with $(-\frac{1}{4}D^2)$.
+However, each chiral (or antichiral) vertex involves an integration over $d^6 z$ (or $d^6\bar{z}$).
+Furthermore, since we deal with the delta function $\delta^8(z_1-z_2)$, for sake of unity it is more convenient to represent all contributions in the form of integrals over $d^8 z$ via the rule $d^6 z (-\frac{1}{4})\bar{D}^2 F =\int d^8 z F$.
+As a result, if all superfields associated to a given $\int d^6 z\Phi^n$-vertex are contracted into propagators, this vertex is associated with $n-1$ $(-\frac{1}{4}\bar{D}^2)$ factors, and, similarly, any $\int d^6\bar{z}\bar{\Phi}^m$-vertex of course, in the case when all superfields are contracted into propagators. -- with $m-1$ $(-\frac{1}{4}D^2)$-factors.
+And the vertex $\int d^8 z \Phi^m \bar{\Phi}^n$, in the same case when all superfields are contracted into propagators, is associated with $m$ factors and $n$ $(-\frac{1}{4}D^2)$ factors.
 Here and further we refer to superfields contracted into propagators as to the quantum ones.
-We see that the number of $D^2$, $\bar{D}^2$ factors for such vertices is number of antichiral (chiral) {\bf quantum} superfields associated with this vertex.
-There is no $D,\bar{D}$-factors arisen from propagators of non-chiral (f.e. real) superfields.
-The propagator $<\phi\phi>$ ($<\bar{\phi}\bar{\phi}>$) corresponds to $\frac{m\bar{D}^2}{4\Box(\Box-m^2)}$ ($\frac{mD^2}{4\Box(\Box-m^2)}$).
-However, only quantum fields (i.e. those ones contracted into propagators) correspond to $D^2$, $\bar{D}^2$ factors.
+We will denote the quantum chiral (antichiral) superfields as $\phi$ ($\bar{\phi}$).
+We see that the number of $D^2$, $\bar{D}^2$ factors for such vertices is the number of antichiral (chiral) {\bf quantum} superfields associated with this vertex.
+There is no such $D^2,\bar{D}^2$-factors arising in propagators of a non-chiral (f.e. real) superfield, since the presence of such factors is motivated by the variational derivative with respect to a chiral superfield.

+The propagator $<\phi\phi>$ ($<\bar{\phi}\bar{\phi}>$) corresponds to the $\frac{mD^2}{4\Box(\Box-m^2)}$ ($\frac{m\bar{D}^2}{4\Box(\Box-m^2)}$) factor.
+However, only quantum fields (i.e. those ones contracted into propagators) carry $D^2$, $\bar{D}^2$ factors.
 External lines do not carry such a factor, and if one, two... $n$ chiral (antichiral) superfields associated with the vertex are external the number of $\bar{D}^2$ ($D^2$) factors corresponding to this vertex is less by one, two... $n$ than in the case when all superfields are contracted to propagators.